-Ralph oversees the strategic direction of Keystone Partners.
+Ralph chairs the board of directors for Keystone Partners.
+Previously, he served as President and CEO of the firm; he founded the Essex Partners division in 1999.
 He has deep experience in the human capital aspects of organizational leadership, organizational restructuring, and executive coaching.

 Recognized as a leading authority on executive career issues, he has been featured in the Wall Street Journal, Forbes, Boston Globe, Boston Business Journal, and Human Resource Executive.